XXiaoA/ns-textobject.nvim/README.md

 We will make the keymaps refer to your nvim-surround's aliases and surrounds **automatically** after calling `setup`.
 If you want to disable this feature, check the [Configuration](#Configuration) . <br>

-Or you're abled to map manually like the following:
+Or you're able to map manually like the following:
 <details>
 <summary><font size="2" color="">Click to show the code.</font></summary>